18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/planning-an-ml-project/index.md

 - Model development: perform model exploration, model training, and model testing.
 - Deployment: make the model accessible to users, monitor and maintain data quality and model quality to detect their decay as soon as possible to be adaptive to changing environments and changing requirements.

-We will discuss further about this ML lifecycle in the next post.
+We will discuss further this ML lifecycle in the next post.

 ### Timeline expectation